Using this Procedure Site

 Content printed or downloaded may not be sold, licensed, transferred, copied or reproduced in whole or in part in any manner or in or on any media to any person without the prior written consent of tri.x.

-Please note: If a tri.x practice resource is available in a downloadable word format any individual practitioner authorised to access the procedures site can amend that resource in order to use it effectively in a direct practice, without the need to seek further permissions from tri.x.Please note: This copyright does not affect documents held in the local resources section, where the local copyright guidance of the Local Authority applies.
+Please note: If a tri.x practice resource is available in a downloadable word format any individual practitioner authorised to access the procedures site can amend that resource in order to use it effectively in a direct practice, without the need to seek further permissions from tri.x.Please note: This copyright does not affect documents held in the Documents and Templates section, where the local copyright guidance of the Local Authority applies.

 This procedures site aims to achieve Double-A conformance to the Web Content Accessibility Guidelines in accordance with government guidelines.In order to change font size or manual colour use the highlighted 'Accessibility' button at the top right hand corner of any page.